centreon/centreon-documentation/versioned_docs/version-22.10/monitoring/basic-objects/hosts.md

 ### Host basic information

 * **Name**: host name used by the Monitoring Engine.
-Cannot contain `~!$%^&|'"<>?,()=*{}` and spaces.
+Cannot contain `~!$%^&|'"<>?,()=*{}` and spaces will be automatically replaced with _.
 * **Alias**: another name for the host.
 Spaces and characters unauthorized in the name are allowed here.
 You can also use the alias to look up the host using the Search bar in the Resource Status page with the syntax `alias:`.
 * **Address**: IP address or DNS name of the host.
 The **Resolve** button tests the domain name by questioning the DNS server configured on the central server.
 If given a DNS name, the **Resolve** button will also replace the text with the matching IP address.
 * **SNMP Community & Version**: name of the community that you have defined for the equipment and its version.
 If the version is 1 or 2c, enter the community's name in the first field.
-If the version is 3, leave the first field empty and fill in the [`snmpextraoptions`](/pp/integrations/plugin-packs/getting-started/how-to-guides/troubleshooting-plugins/#snmpv3-options-mapping) custom macro in the **Host check options** section.
+If the version is 3, leave the first field empty and fill in the [`snmpextraoptions`](/pp/integrations/plugin-packs/getting-started/how-to-guides/troubleshooting-plugins/#snmpv3-options-mapping) custom macro that will automatically appear in the **Host check options** section.
 * **Monitoring server**: which Centreon server (central, poller or remote) will monitor this host.
 * **Timezone**: location of the host.
-Note that the timezone defined here is what determines the time when checks will be carried out on this host, not the timezone of the server monitoring it.
+Note that the timezone defined here is what determines when checks will be carried out on this host, not the timezone of the server monitoring it.
 * **Templates**: associate one or more [host templates](../templates.md#definition) with this object.

 If multiple templates modify the same field, the properties of the template placed above the others will be applied.